c0bras/source-c0de/README.md

-# Welcome to source-c0de
+# Welcome to c0bra$' source-c0de

-Everything is in the Wiki
+Everything from this repository is in the Wiki.